 - The identity of complainants will be kept confidential, and their names will only be shared with those who have a need to know, including members of hearing bodies and administrators.

 - Complainants, witnesses, and complainants in a campus conduct action who are unable to participate in a hearing at the time and date set, due to an emergency or other serious circumstance, must discuss the conflict with the conduct system coordinator at least 24 hours prior to the hearing.

-The sanctioning process designed to eliminate the misconduct, prevent its recurrence, and remedy its effects while supporting the University’s educational mission and Title IX obligations.
+The sanctioning process is designed to eliminate the misconduct, prevent its recurrence, and remedy its effects while supporting the University’s educational mission and Title IX obligations.

 The guidelines for student violations of this policy include: